Walt Disney World Moves Out Hotel Reservation Bookings To July

 It seemed as if it would be only a matter of time, but Walt Disney World has pushed back its hotel bookings to the beginning of July.
-The coronavirus pandemic has already kept the Disney Parks closed, and everyone is waiting for a reopening date to arrive.
-As that still has not yet come, the theme park giant in Central Florida is preparing in case things continue on the path that they are currently on.
+The coronavirus pandemic has already kept the Disney Parks closed, and fans are waiting for a reopening date to be announced.
+As that still has not yet come, the Central Florida theme park giant is making preparations in case the social distancing and stay-at-home orders are extended further into the summer.

 Earlier this week, the Disneyland Resort made the first move by not allowing any new hotel reservations until July 1, 2020.
-With the parks still closed “until further notice” and government restrictions in place, the start of the magic on the east coast is being pushed out as well.
+With the parks still closed “until further notice” and government restrictions in place, there is no timetable set for when the parks will fully reopen.

 The official website of Walt Disney World was updated on Friday with the early June start date no longer in place.
-Not only can guests not book any new resort or dining reservations in June, but guests cannot modify current bookings to move earlier than the first of June either.
+Not only can guests not book any new resort or dining reservations in June, but they also cannot modify current bookings to earlier than the first of July either.

 The Walt Disney Company has made it perfectly clear that they have not yet set an opening date for its domestic theme parks.
-They could possibly open in June, but that will all depend on how reopening measures play out and how the number of COVID-19 cases is affected.
+They could possibly open in June, but that will all depend on how reopening measures play out, and on the number of COVID-19 cases in the U.S.

 The first of the major theme parks to reopen will be Shanghai Disneyland, which is going to open on Monday, May 11.
 It will open with stringent guidelines that include limited capacity and the continuation of social distancing for guests and cast members.

-In Orlando, those hoping to have a little bit of normalcy back in their lives will have some before the end of May.
+In Orlando, those hoping to have a little bit of normalcy back in their lives will have one option before the end of May.

 The company has announced that Disney Springs will begin a phased reopening on May 20.
 As they continue to follow the guidance of government and health officials, a limited number of dining and retail locations from third-party vendors will open their doors.